Spin Structures of Kac-Moody Type: Tame Fr e chet principal bundles

-\end{definition} Similar to the method in \cite{zbMATH03098679}, we prove a slicing function theorem by means of our version of the implicit function theorem in the tame Fr\'echet context. \begin{prop} Let $G$ be a tame Fr\'{e}chet-Lie group.\ Let $K$ be a closed tame Fr\'{e}chet-Lie subgroup of $G$ such that the quotient space $G/K$ forms a tame Fr\'{e}chet manifold with respect to the quotient topology.\ Then there exists a slicing for $K$.
+\end{definition} Inspired by \cite{zbMATH03098679}, here we prove a slicing function theorem by means of our version of the implicit function theorem in the tame Fr\'echet context. \begin{prop} Let $G$ be a tame Fr\'{e}chet-Lie group.\ Let $K$ be a closed tame Fr\'{e}chet-Lie subgroup of $G$ such that the quotient space $G/K$ forms a tame Fr\'{e}chet manifold with respect to the quotient topology.\ Then there exists a slicing for $K$.
 In addition, when the projection is smooth and tame, we obtain a smooth tame slicing of $K$. \end{prop} \begin{proof} Let $(\phi,U)$ be a submanifold chart of $G$ for $K$ at the identity $e\in G$.\ By definition, there are two tame Fr\'{e}chet spaces $F$ and $W$ such that